libreswan/libreswan/testing/web/README.md

       $ mkdir -p results/

+- the pool directory

+  For instance, assuming building and testing is being run from the sub-directory libreswan-web/:

+      $ mkdir -p libreswan-web/pool

 - the repository under test (aka slave)

   In addition to regular updates using "git fetch", this repository is